tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-derived-column-and-the-data-flow-task.md

 GO
 ```

 We now know what we have to work with.
-Let’s get going on the process of importing the data into SQL Server.
+Let's get going on the process of importing the data into SQL Server.

 In a new SSIS solution, first start by setting up 4 variables.
 The variables will hold our MS Access database locations and the relational key that identifies them